-Believe it or not, the revision can be a trickier procedure than that of the total replacement as the revision requires specialized knee doctors to use specialized tools, as well as a more intensive pre-operative level of care.
+Believe it or not, the revision can be a trickier procedure than that of the total replacement as the change requires specialized knee doctors to use specialized tools, as well as a more intensive pre-operative level of care.

 If pain is present or other unusual symptoms occur around the artificial joint, contact your knee doctor right away to rule out anything serious.
-If working with one of our Atlanta knee doctors, we will provide you with as many options as we can and if revision is one of them, you will have to be cleared for surgery by your primary physicians and then we will schedule your surgery.
+If working with one of our Atlanta knee doctors, we will provide you with as many options as we can, and if revision is one of them, you will have to be cleared for surgery by your primary physicians, and then we will schedule your surgery.

-Your surgeon will locate the original incision used during the primary procedure, then cut there again.
+Your surgeon will locate the original incision used during the first procedure, then cut there again.
 They will use this incision to access the artificial joint, remove any damaged components, inspect your knee for signs of infection, and then place new parts.
-You may need to have bone grafts to help rebuild the knee, or have soft tissue repaired.
+You may need to have bone grafts to help rebuild the knee or have soft tissue repaired.
 Once the prosthetic has been repaired or replaced, the surgeon will close the incision.

-Much like the total replacement, you will need to stay off your feet for a while following the procedure and you may need to stay in the hospital for a few days.
+Much like the total replacement, you will need to stay off your feet for a while following the procedure, and you may need to stay in the hospital for a few days.
 Pain medication will be prescribed to help manage the recovery process and provide you with relief.

 Physical therapy is often recommended to help regain mobility in the knee and to help increase range of motion.
-Within a few weeks of therapy you should notice a significant difference and be able to return to your normal daily activities.
+Within a few weeks of treatment, you should notice a significant difference and be able to return to your normal daily activities.